 Every loan is assessed on a case-by-case basis and we always try to take security in the form of personal guarantees or other security however loans should be treated as unsecured as ultimately this is not a guarantee that money will be recovered.

-In the case of a business applying for debt funding (including loans, mini-bonds or revenue loans), our underwriting team performs an assessment to evaluate the business’s ability to meet repayments over the life of the requested loan.
+In the case of a business applying for debt funding, our underwriting team performs an assessment to evaluate the business’s ability to meet repayments over the life of the requested loan.

 The primary consideration for our underwriters is the business’s cashflow generation.
 We look at this in order to gage if they will be able to meet their repayments.
 Profitability is also considered to assess the business’s longer-term sustainability.
 We expect a minimum threshold of cash-cover for repayments.